 - Candidates include surgery residents working in a cardiac surgery, vascular surgery, or anesthesiology laboratory; PhDs and/or MDs who have completed training within the last four years in cardiothoracic surgery, vascular surgery or anesthesia; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment in cardiothoracic surgery, vascular surgery or anesthesia, as of the award application date.

-- All applicants and applicant sponsors for Early Career Investigator Awards sponsored by a scientific council must be partners of the AHA.
-If you need to become an AHA Professional Partner, you should do so no later than May 30 for your partner account to be processed in time for the application submission deadline.
-Learn more about becoming an AHA Professional Partner.
+- All applicants and applicant sponsors for Early Career Investigator Awards sponsored by a scientific council must be members of the AHA.
+If you need to become an AHA Professional Member, you should do so no later than May 30 for your member account to be processed in time for the application submission deadline.
+Learn more about AHA Professional Membership.

 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Cardiovascular Surgery and Anesthesia is the lead/primary sponsor.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
 View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).